rapito/Fray_Rails/README.txt

 https://github.com/rapito/Fray_Rails

-Description
+== Description

 The Fray Academic System is designed to manage the basic entities of a school academic system.
 It was based on Fray Ramón Pané's School need to implement a new system.
 The basic functionalities allows the users to personalize at some point the Lectures and groups within the scope of their need.

 Also, the application is a final project for INTEC's Ruby on Rails class (MAY-JUL 2013) by Josue Abreu. http://joshonrails.com/

-What's new?
+== What's new?

-Showing of Top 10 Students when managing Groups and Lectures Added MetaScore to the Grade system
+Showing of Top 10 Students whe managing Groups and Lectures Added MetaScore to the Grade system
 Student Assignments were changed now to groups.
 Added Pagination on most listings.